charlottelambert/old-bailey/topic-modeling/README.md

 If no file is passed into `--corpus_file`, the value for `--corpus_dir`, a directory containing the data in text files, will be used instead.
 If the input `--corpus_file` only contains Old Bailey data and you wish to run the model over both Old Bailey and London Lives data, pass in the path to a tsv file containing the London Lives data to the `--london_lives_file` argument in addition to the `--corpus_file` argument.

 Including the flag `--gensim` indicates that you wish to run LDA with Gensim's wrapper.
 It is recommended that you do not use this flag and instead let the Mallet wrapper code in `lda-tools` run LDA.
-See the `README.md` in the `thesis` directory for instructions on obtaining the Mallet wrapper.
+See the `README.md` in the `old-bailey` directory for instructions on obtaining the Mallet wrapper.

 When running LDA on the files in a directory, you may specify the `--bigrams_only` argument to convert the data to bigrams.
 This will be reported to the Mallet wrapper code.